LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 -  ingressClassName (string) = The Ingress Controller to use.
 -  rules (list of maps) = Rules to define when and where to route public traffic to.

    -  host (string) = The domain name (not an IP address) to accept requests on.
-This domain should resolve an IP address on one of the Master Nodes in the Kubernetes cluster.
+This domain should resolve an IP address on one of the Control Plane Nodes in the Kubernetes cluster.
    -  http (map)

       -  paths (list of maps)